digiparser/digiparser-website/content/blog/what-is-document-processing-the-ultimate-beginner-s-guide.md

 - **Lack of Scalability**: Traditional methods struggle to keep up with increasing document volumes.
 - **Limited Data Accessibility**: Information stored in physical documents is not easily searchable or shareable.

-These limitations highlight the inefficiencies of a standard **documents processor** and the need for more advanced solutions.
+These limitations highlight the inefficiencies of a standard **document processor** and the need for more advanced solutions.

 ### **Overview of Intelligent Document Processing (IDP)**